ThomasAllanLamb/operatoralpha/README.md

 ### To do

 - API versioning
-- Consider switching slideshow from jquery to d3
 - Prevent text from highlighting when graphs are clicked
 - Add transition between graphs
+- Switch from storing generated points in a csv to storing generated points in a database
+- Make transitions look better
+- Add a paragraph explaining the meaning of the graph